Collection

 Enable this to show the Content Workspace View by default instead of the collection's.

-This example uses a generic field on a child item and displays it in the collection.
+This example shows how to use a generic field from a child item and display its value in a collection.

-First, a Member Picker property needs to be present on the content item.
-In this example, the child item has gotten a Member Picker Data Type with the alias of isAuthor.
+First, a Content Picker property needs to be present on the content item.
+In this example, the child item

-The child item has a member and the value that should be displayed is the name of the picked value.
+The child item has a document and the value that should be displayed is the name of the picked value.
 The next step is to reconfigure the template value in the collection setting.

-This will take the value picked up by the member picker.
+This will take the value picked up by the content picker.

 And display it in the collection.
 Shown in the example below: